-Applications are assessed under three headings: Project, Applicant, and Environment.
-Assessors consider all three and allocate scores as per the 'Postgraduate Evaluation Criteria & Detail' in Appendix III and below.
+Applications are assessed under four headings: Project, Applicant, Training and Career Development and Environment.
+Assessors consider all four and allocate scores as per the 'Postgraduate Evaluation Criteria & Detail' in Appendix III.
 Applicants should familiarise themselves fully with the Evaluation Criteria prior to making an application to the scheme.
 Applications can be made in any discipline.

 See Appendix I for a description of what is covered in Primary Areas, Disciplines, and Other Research Areas.
 In particular, applications of an interdisciplinary nature that cross the boundaries between different fields of research, pioneering proposals addressing new and emerging fields of research or proposals introducing unconventional, innovative approaches and scientific inventions are welcomed.